Maxence Caqueret: Club career

+Lyon

 Caqueret is a product of the Lyon academy.
 He made his first team debut on 5 January 2019 in a 2–0 away win against Bourges 18 in the Coupe de France.
 He started the match before being replaced by Houssem Aouar after 72 minutes.
 On 30 November, Caqueret played his first Ligue 1 game against Strasbourg giving an assist to Maxwel Cornet in a 2–1 win.
 On 4 January, Caqueret scored his first professional goal in Coupe de France against Bourg-en-Bresse.
+Caqueret left the club in January 2025 having played 187 games.

+Como

+On 12 January 2025, Caqueret signed a four-and-a-half-year contract with Serie A side Como.
+The transfer fee was reported as €17 million including bonuses.